BonkMasterMord/CPE-487/README.md

   ```

 - **Sending OUT score signals back to the top level (pong.vhd)**
-  How we sent scores back into pong.vhd (pong.vhd contains score1_inc & score2_inc) which will be fed into data after some refinement with the bits
+  How we sent scores back into pong.vhd (pong.vhd contains score1_inc & score2_inc) which will be fed into data after some refinement with the bits.
+  Data will be sent to leddec16 where the scores will be displayed on the 7 segemented screen.
  ```
     score1_inc <= score1(15 downto 0);
     score2_inc <= score2(15 downto 0);